2022 NCAA Division I men's basketball championship game: North Carolina Tar Heels

-Kansas
+Kansas Jayhawks

 Kansas was coached by Bill Self, who reached the Final Four for the fourth time in his career.
 They had seven players returning from their 2019–20 squad, which was 28–3 and odds-on favorite to win the national title before the season was cancelled due to the COVID-19 pandemic.
 Ochai Agbaji was named an All-American, and led the Big 12 Conference in scoring and was voted the Big 12 Player of the Year.
 The Jayhawks duo of David McCormack and Mitch Lightfoot provided production on the inside, while guard Remy Martin emerged during the Big 12 tournament, after having struggled with a nagging injury throughout the season.
 Kansas received the No. 1 seed in the NCAA Tournament's Midwest Regional.
 On their way to the championship game, the Jayhawks defeated Texas Southern, Creighton, Providence, Miami, and Villanova.
 Martin was the team's leading scorer for three games during the tournament.
 After defeating Providence in the Sweet 16, Kansas passed Kentucky for the most wins in Division I men's college basketball history.